stacks-network/stacks-core/docs/faq_technical.md

 ## Where is my data stored and how do I control who access it?

 You control where your data is stored (you could run your own server, or use your own cloud storage - Dropbox, Amazon S3, and keep backups across all).
 You then use those places as locations pointed to by the URLs in your Blockstack ID's zone file.
-You can get the zone file with `blockstack lookup` in the CLI (Check out the install video in our [CLI video tutorial series](https://www.youtube.com/playlist?list=PLXS8JJHIn4nGCU2uW85dHXpkQJ7QA5JkX). _need help on how users control who accesses the data_

 ## Why should I trust the information, like name ownership or public key mappings, read from Blockstack?